Marchiafava–Bignami disease: Diagnosis

-Type A- Stupor and coma predominate.
+In Type A, stupor and coma predominate.
 Radiological imaging shows involvement of the entire corpus callosum.
 This type is also associated with symptoms of the upper motor neurons.

-Type B- This type has normal or only mildly impaired mental status and radiologic imaging shows partial lesions in the corpus callosum.
+Type B is characterized by normal or only mildly impaired mental status and radiologic imaging shows only partial lesions in the corpus callosum.

 Treatment

 Treatment is variable depending on individuals.
 Some treatments work extremely well with some patients and not at all with others.
 Some treatments include therapy with thiamine and vitamin B complex.
 Alcohol consumption should be stopped.
 Some patients survive, but with residual brain damage and dementia.
 Others remain in comas that eventually lead to death.
 Nutritional counseling is also recommended.
-Treatment is often similar to those administered for Wenicke-Korsakoff syndrome or for alcohol use disorder.
+Treatment is often similar to those administered for Wernicke–Korsakoff syndrome or for alcohol use disorder.

 Type A has 21% mortality rate and an 81% long-term disability rate.
 Type B has a 0% mortality rate and a 19% long-term disability rate.

 Recent Research

 In a study published in 2015, a patient was observed to have MBD, but no history of excessive alcohol use.
 It is believed that he had protein, folic acid, and thiamine deficiencies, which are what caused the demyelination of the corpus callosum.
 The patient was diagnosed through MRI, but countless other neurological diseases needed to be ruled out initially.

 In a study published in 2016, a 45-year-old patient was observed to have taken high amounts of alcohol intake over 20 years and was malnourished.
 He was diagnosed with liver cirrhosis.
 He was confused and had a lack of motor coordination.
 He also had altered sensorium and seizures.
 An MRI was performed and the patient was diagnosed with MBD.

+In a study published in 2021, a 52-year-old male with severe AUD presented with agitation, impaired attention, imbalance, postural tremor, wide-based gait, and disorientation.
+Initially, it was believed to be alcohol withdrawal syndrome and treatment with hydration, folic acid, haloperidol, diazepam, and thiamine was ineffective.
+MRI then showed lesions of the splenium and atrophy in the posterior body of the callosal commissure.
+After diagnosis of MBD, patient was given thiamine, B-complex vitamins, and cyanocobalamin.
+Patient was considered clinically well at 60-month follow up.